 '''

 type proof

 type proof_body

 Proofterm.proofs: int Unsynchronized.ref

-Reconstruct.reconstruct_proof: Proof.context -> term -> proof -> proof
+Proofterm.reconstruct_proof: theory -> term -> proof -> proof

-Reconstruct.expand_proof: Proof.context ->
+Proofterm.expand_proof: theory ->

-(string term option) list -> proof -> proof
+(Proofterm.thm_header -> string option) -> proof -> proof

 Proof_Checker.thm_of_proof: theory -> proof -> thm

 Proof_Syntax.read_proof: theory -> bool -> bool -> string -> proof

 Proof_Syntax.pretty_proof: Proof.context -> proof -> Pretty.T

 '''

-- Type proof represents proof terms; this is a datatype with constructors Abst, AbsP, infix %, infix %%, PBound, MinProof, Hyp, PAxm, Oracle, Promise, PThm as explained above. - Type proof_body represents the nested proof information of a named theorem, consisting of a digest of oracles and named theorem over some proof term.
-The digest only covers the directly visible part of the proof: in order to get the full information, the implicit graph of nested theorems needs to be traversed (e.g. using Proofterm.fold_body_thms). - Thm.proof_of thm and Thm.proof_body_of thm produce the proof term or proof body (with digest of oracles and theorems) from a given theorem.
+- Type proof represents proof terms; this is a datatype with constructors Abst, AbsP, infix %, infix %%, PBound, MinProof, Hyp, PAxm, Oracle, PThm as explained above. - Type proof_body represents the nested proof information of a named theorem, consisting of a digest of oracles and named theorem over some proof term.
+The digest only covers the directly visible part of the proof: in order to get the full information, the implicit graph of nested theorems needs to be traversed (e.g. using Proofterm.fold_body_thms).

+- Thm.proof_of thm and Thm.proof_body_of thm produce the proof term or proof body (with digest of oracles and theorems) from a given theorem.
 Note that this involves a full join of internal futures that fulfill pending proof promises, and thus disrupts the natural bottom-up construction of proofs by introducing dynamic ad-hoc dependencies.
-Parallel performance may suffer by inspecting proof terms at run-time.

-- Proofterm.proofs specifies the detail of proof recording within thm values produced by the inference kernel: 0 records only the names of oracles, 1 records oracle names and propositions, 2 additionally records full proof terms.
-Officially named theorems that contribute to a result are recorded in any case. - Reconstruct.reconstruct_proof ctxt prop prf turns the implicit proof term prf into a full proof of the given proposition.
+Parallel performance may suffer by inspecting proof terms at run-time. - Proofterm.proofs specifies the detail of proof recording within thm values produced by the inference kernel: 0 records only the names of oracles, 1 records oracle names and propositions, 2 additionally records full proof terms.
+Officially named theorems that contribute to a result are recorded in any case. - Proofterm.reconstruct_proof thy prop prf turns the implicit proof term prf into a full proof of the given proposition.